Jack Frost 2: Revenge of the Mutant Killer Snowman: Cast

+Production

+The film was shot by Michael Cooney in a digital widescreen format (which the crew struggled with) in four weeks on an island in Southern California.
+During production, the crew had "money people leaning on [them]" and did not have the same creative freedom that they had when making the first film, and experienced near-constant rain, which hindered their work.
+Most of the film's special effects were created by Marsy Blasgen, Bill Cochran, John C. Hartigan and Richard Kratt in computer-generated imagery, rather than being done practically.
+Cooney felt that the snowman was "almost too improved", as there were scenes where the snowman suit was seen walking and moving his mouth when speaking.
+He stated, "I think it gives the game away.
+In the first one we couldn't do that so there were lots of close ups and over the shoulder and such, and I think that's part of what gave that film its personality."

+Christopher Allport, Scott MacDonald, Eileen Seeley, Chip Heller and Marsha Clark returned to reprise their roles, with the exception of Stephen Mendel, who was replaced by David Allen Brooks in the role of FBI Agent Manners.

 Reception

-Like its predecessor, Jack Frost 2: The Revenge of the Mutant Killer Snowman was panned by critics.
-On Rotten Tomatoes the film has 4 reviews, all negative.
+As with the first film, Jack Frost 2: The Revenge of the Mutant Killer Snowman was panned by critics.
+On Rotten Tomatoes, the film has an approval rating of 0% based on six critic reviews, with an average rating of 3.3/10.

 Accolades

 Proposed sequel

 In December 2016, writer and director Michael Cooney revealed there were plans for a third film in the series, which would have featured a giant Jack Frost known as "Jackzilla".
 The film would have picked up a decade following the ending of the second film, with a giant Jack Frost letting loose on a city causing destruction and mayhem.
 Cooney expressed interest in making the third installment, due to the advancement in special effects, and would be happy if someone would be willing to help him make it as it holds a special place in his heart.